open-feature/flagd/docs/reference/specifications/in-process-providers.md

 ### Open an issue to document the provider

-Create an issue in openfeature.dev [here](https://github.com/open-feature/openfeature.dev/issues/new?assignees=&labels=provider&template=document-provider.yaml&title=%5BProvider%5D%3A+).
-This will ensure the provider is added to OpenFeature's website.
+Create an issue [here](https://github.com/open-feature/openfeature.dev/issues/new?assignees=&labels=provider&template=document-provider.yaml&title=%5BProvider%5D%3A+) for adding the provider to [openfeature.dev](https://openfeature.dev).